Jérémy Scatena interviews Cartri, its brand new equipment supplier.

 Jérémy Scatena: “I chose the “Alpha Titan” which is a round racket with a fairly hard rubber.
 It's a pala that allows me to have a lot of control in the short game, defense and transition phases.
 It is ideal for advanced gamers who aspire to control the game.”

-Cartri: What is the situation of the padel in your country ?
+Cartri: What is the situation of padel in your country?

-Cartri: Do you think the padel, to promote its development should have a federation independent of the tennis federation?
+Cartri: Do you think that padel, to promote its development, should have a federation independent of the tennis federation?

 Two main objectives in 2022